-I buffed it with my AutoRight Polisher .
+I buffed the craft station with my AutoRight Polisher .

-To make the farm table plank wood top, I ripped the edges of some 2×6’s to give them a straight edge instead of that slightly rounded edge they have.
+To make a farm table plank wood top for the craft station, I ripped the edges of some 2×6’s.
+I did this to give them a straight edge instead of that slightly rounded edge they have.
 I left the rounded edge on the first and last board.

-I drilled the pocket holes with my Kreg Jig, clamping and gluing as I worked my way from one side to the next.
-I used clamps to hold the joints together as well as large clamps to get a nice tight fit (front to back) while securing it with Kreg 2 1/2″ screws.
+Finally, I drilled the pocket holes with my Kreg Jig, clamping and gluing as I worked my way from one side to the next.
+Clamps were used to hold the joints together as well as large clamps to get a nice tight fit (front to back) while securing it with Kreg 2 1/2″ screws.

 This is after the glue set up, and the first sanding with 80 grit.

 I continued sanding both sides with 150, then 220 grit.
-I used a Minwax Dark Walnut stain, and sealed it with 3 light coats of Minwax polycrylic sanding in between with a piece of brown paper bag.
+A Minwax Dark Walnut stain was applied.
+Then sealed with 3 light coats of Minwax polycrylic sanding in between with a piece of brown paper bag.

-I rolled it in the garage at the end of the day, and realized it was right next to the other cabinet that became my saw stand.
+I rolled the craft station into the garage at the end of the day, and realized it was right next to the other cabinet that became my saw stand.
 You can see how the addition of the shelf unit adds to the width of the piece.
 In this photo you may notice that I added a “toe kick” to help support the addition of the shelf.